arthur-alves/sunflower-farmers-automated-bot/README.md

 PASSWD (password)
 ```

-### For multi account open the config.yaml file and edit this lines.
+### For multi account open the config.yaml file and edit these lines.
 **Note: On multi acc, the browser will always be closed to avoid many system memory usage.**

 Uncomment these lines and set *use_multi_acc* to 'true'